 How will your loved ones access your digital accounts?

-According to Legacy Concierge, a company that helps protect and store digital assets, the average person under age 70 has 160 digital accounts.2 If your family or executor doesn’t know your passwords or other information to get into your accounts, they will have a difficult time retrieving valuable assets from them or closing them.
+We are all likely to have dozens of digital accounts.
+If your family or executor doesn’t know your passwords or other information to get into your accounts, they will have a difficult time retrieving valuable assets from them or closing them.

 There are steps — typically found on each of the account’s help pages — your family could take to get into accounts such as Facebook, Google, Microsoft, Yahoo and the major U.S. wireless companies.
 But with the large number of digital accounts that you probably have, it’s important to come up with a more comprehensive approach for their benefit.